W8TERM3LON/fuwafuwa/README.md

 __Fuwa Fuwa (ふわふわ！)__
 =============
 Source code to my website.
-Master branch is the old and stable version, and Beta branch is the experimental/live version.
+Master branch is live, and Beta branch is the experimental.